Why is problem solving left out when practicing Project-Based Learning

 There’s a reason this trope exists.
 Traditional, teacher-centered instruction, which places the teacher front and center as the authority and gatekeeper of knowledge, has long been the status quo in education.

 In this model, students are assessed frequently and receive ongoing feedback, which they use to construct their own knowledge and develop deeper understandings of core content.
-Here, the teacher acts as a mentor and partner, providing guidance to students only when necessary.
+Here, the teacher acts as a mentor and partner, guiding students only when necessary.

 As active participants, students are more engaged in their own learning, leading to higher levels of academic achievement.
-And in the process, they’re developing key 21st century skills, like problem solving, communication, and collaboration, that will ultimately help them succeed later in life.
+And in the process, they’re developing critical 21st-century skills, like problem-solving, communication, and collaboration, that will ultimately help them succeed later in life.

 2. PBL Is Inquiry-Based